 The Fund invests, under normal circumstances, in equity securities of small-cap companies in an attempt to take advantage of what the Investment Manager believes are opportunistic situations for undervalued securities.
 Normally, the Fund invests at least 80% of its net assets in the equity securities, including financial instruments such as common stocks, warrants and rights, preferred stocks and convertible securities of small-cap companies.
 The Investment Manager defines small-cap companies as those that have at the time of investment a market capitalisation not greater than that of the largest company in the Russell 2000® Index.
 The Russell 2000® Index is reconstituted annually.
-The small-cap investment capitalisation not greater than that of the largest company in the Russell Microcap® Index.
+The small-cap investment category also includes micro-cap which are those companies that have at the time of investment a market capitalisation not greater than that of the largest company in the Russell Microcap® Index.
 The Russell Microcap® Index is reconstituted annually.
 The Fund may continue to hold small-cap companies if the market capitalisations of such companies grow to exceed the market capitalisation of the largest company in the Russell 2000® Index after the initial time of investment.